 If you offer food delivery, it’s especially important that you make sure your driver’s delivery route is the shortest and most efficient.
-Electric scooters and cars are good options, and maybe even an electric cargo bike!
+Electric scooters, cars, and maybe even an electric cargo bike are good options!
 There are many brands and price ranges to choose from, and with a nice logo design on the bike, your delivery service will double as city-roaming marketing.

 Even if your restaurant doesn’t offer food delivery, you can still reduce carbon emissions by considering the transport involved in other logistic areas such as your vegetable, meat and fish suppliers.
 Check if there are local suppliers that offer the products you need or adapt your menu to the product range offered by suppliers that are closer to your restaurant.

 Sometimes becoming more sustainable means a few compromises, but it doesn’t mean your menu can’t be as mouth-watering as it always is!

 Dive into restaurant analytics.
 The data insights you get about guest behaviour, menu item popularity, peak times and much more, will help you make smarter purchases when you’re ordering ingredients.

 Adjust portion sizes!
 Do many of your guests leave a big pile of fries behind on their plates?
 Experiment with smaller portions.
 Sure, it looks great with a very full plate, but it’s still better to avoid throwing out perfectly good food.